 - Scooters have a limited speed which automatically adjusts as the scooter enters an area with lower speed limits.

 - Cycle helmets are built into the e-scooter, with sanitizing wipes within the helmet section.
 If using a bike, you should bring your own helmet with you.

 - Anybody wishing to use an e-scooter or bike must download the TIER app and scooter users must also have their driving licence verified (a provisional license is sufficient).

 - A dedicated team will regularly patrol the routes.

 TIER have also worked with the AA to create a wide range of safety resources designed to educate riders on safe e-scooter and e-bike use.
 All riders will have access to the e-learning module and we strongly encourage you to undertake this before embarking on your first trip.

 How clean are the scooters and bikes?

-- The Tier app has a wealth of advice on cleaning and covid measures that you can read.
+- The Tier app has a wealth of advice on cleaning that you can read.

 - On the vehicle itself, you will find spray and hand sanitiser in a box under the handle bars.
 This is for all customers to use.

 - Two members of staff are working to deep clean vehicles at a minimum of three times a day; start, mid and end, plus more if it is required.
 This far outreaches current government guidance on cleaning pool bikes.